cezgit/bookmark-sync/QUICKSTART.md

 3. **Smart Duplicate Detection**: Skips bookmarks that already exist (by URL)
 4. **Safe**: Creates backups before every sync
 5. **Logged**: All operations logged to `~/Library/Logs/bookmark-sync.log`

+**Note:** For best results, close both browsers when the sync runs (especially for manual syncs).
+The hourly automatic sync works best when browsers are not actively running.

 ## What Gets Synced